 Under the Company's Corporate Governance Guidelines, the Board has the responsibility to determine the most appropriate leadership structure for the Company, including whether it is best for the Company at a given point in time for the roles of Chairperson of the Board and Chief Executive Officer to be separate or combined.
+Since 2014, these roles have been split.

-From February 2008 until December 31, 2013, the positions of Chairperson of the Board and Chief Executive Officer were combined and held by Mr. Thomas B. Akin.
-Effective as of January 1, 2014, these roles were split when Mr. Boston succeeded Mr. Akin as Chief Executive Officer, and Mr. Akin became Executive Chairperson of the Board.
-Mr. Akin served as Executive Chairperson of the Board until he transitioned to the role of non-executive Chairperson on May 17, 2016.
-Mr. Akin's term as a director and Chairperson ended at the 2017 Annual Meeting of Shareholders on May 16, 2017, at which time Mr. Hughes, who had been serving as the Lead Independent Director, was appointed Chairperson of the Board.
-As Chairperson, Mr. Hughes' primary responsibilities include setting the agenda for Board meetings, taking into account suggestions from members of the Board and participating in strategic planning efforts at the Company.
-He also provides feedback and counsel to Mr. Boston on important Company issues including business strategy, investment strategy, risk management and stakeholder management efforts.
+Mr. Hughes, as Chairperson of the Board, is independent as defined by the NYSE listing standards.
+As Chairperson, Mr. Hughes' primary responsibilities include setting the agenda for Board meetings, chairing Board meetings and participating in strategic planning efforts at the Company.
+He also provides feedback and counsel to Mr. Boston on important Company issues including business strategy, investment strategy, capital management, risk management and stakeholder management efforts.
 Additionally, the Chairperson of the Board generally chairs the executive sessions of the Board.

 The Board believes that it is in the best interest of the Company's shareholders for the positions of Chairperson of the Board and Chief Executive Officer to be separated.
 Mr. Hughes has extensive knowledge of the Company from his tenure as a director and from his working relationship with Mr. Boston.
 This has allowed him to guide the Board's agenda in setting priorities for the Company and addressing the risks and challenges the Company faces, but with management insight into the execution of the Company's strategy.
-The Board of Directors annually reviews the Company's corporate governance structure to ensure that it remains the most appropriate structure for the Company and its shareholders.
+The Board of Directors periodically reviews the Company's corporate governance structure to ensure that it remains the most appropriate structure for the Company and its shareholders.
 As a result, although the Board has determined that the current structure works best for the Company at this time, the Board may implement another structure if deemed to be appropriate in the future.